Smooth newt: Native range

 The smooth newt has been described as "the most ubiquitous and widely distributed newt of the Old World".
 The nominate subspecies, L. v. vulgaris, is most widespread and ranges natively from Ireland (where the smooth newt is the only newt species) and Great Britain in the west to Siberia and northern Kazakhstan in the east.
 In the north it reaches central Fennoscandia, and its southern limit is central France, northern Italy, the central Balkans and the dry Eurasian steppe of Ukraine and Russia.
-The subspecies L. v. ampelensis only occurs in the Carpathians of Ukraine and the Danube delta of northern Romania, and L. v. meridionalis in the northern half of Italy, southern Switzerland, Slovenia and Croatia.
+The subspecies L. v. ampelensis only occurs in the Carpathians of Ukraine and the Danube Delta of northern Romania, and L. v. meridionalis in the northern half of Italy, southern Switzerland, Slovenia and Croatia.

 In the Carpathians, the smooth newt generally prefers lower elevations than the Carpathian newt.
 In the Balkans, the precise contact zones with the Greek smooth newt and Schmidtler's smooth newt are not yet clear.
 In central Italy, where the range of the smooth newt subspecies L. v. meridionalis overlaps with that of the Italian newt (L. italicus), it was found that the latter prefers a warmer and drier climate.

 Introduced range

 The nominate subspecies, L. v. vulgaris, has been introduced to Australia, which has no native salamander species.
 The smooth newt was available in the Australian pet trade until 1997, when it was declared a "controlled pest animal" because of the risk of introduction.
-The first record in the wild was made near Melbourne in 2011, and larvae were later found, indicating successful reproduction.
-Negative impacts on the native fauna are feared, including predation on and competition with native frogs and freshwater invertebrates, toxicity, and disease spread.
-The smooth newt could spread further in south-eastern Australia, where wide areas have a suitable climate.
+The first wild sighting was recorded near Melbourne in 2011, and larvae were later found, indicating successful reproduction.
+There are fears that it will have negative impacts on the native fauna, including predation on and competition with native frogs and freshwater invertebrates, as well as toxicity and disease spread.
+The smooth newt could spread further in south-eastern Australia, where large areas have a suitable climate.

 Within Europe, the subspecies L. v. meridionalis was introduced north of the Alps near Geneva, where it hybridises with the native L. v. vulgaris.